No one’s life should be lost to Catatonia.

 There’s a saying that new physicians are taught when learning how to make a diagnosis.
 “When you hear hoofbeats, think horse, not zebra.”
 The principle is quite simple - the odds are the patient has the more common diagnosis than a rare, improbable one.

 Awareness is crucial so that Catatonia is recognized as a horse, not a zebra.
-Catatonia is NOT a rare, improbable diagnosis.
-There are many statistics cited in the literature that support this.
+Catatonia is NOT an improbable diagnosis when a provider understands its signs and symptoms.

-• Difficulty in assessing patients and applying diagnostic criteria
+Difficulty in assessing patients and applying diagnostic criteria in a brief visit.

-• The overlap between the symptoms of Catatonia and other mental health diagnoses.
+The overlap between the symptoms of Catatonia and other mental health or physical diagnoses.

 "Catatonia is treatable once it's recognized."